grafana/agent/docs/sources/flow/concepts/modules.md

 ## Module sources

-Modules are designed to be flexible, and can have their configuration retrieved from anywhere, such as:
+Modules are designed to be flexible and can have their configuration retrieved from anywhere, such as:

 * The local filesystem.
 * An S3 bucket.